 Employment in Germany’s clean energy industry probably will “stagnate” this year after creating about 31,600 jobs a year since 2004, said Claudia Kemfert, senior energy analyst at the DIW economic institute in Berlin.
 Four German solar companies filed for protection from creditors since December including Q- Cells SE, once the world’s biggest cell maker.

 Merkel is paring solar incentives after a boom made Germany the largest global market for the technology, piling pressure on domestic manufacturers as Chinese manufacturers led by Suntech Power Holdings Co.
-(STP) take market share.
+(STP:US) take market share.
 The forecast underscores the difficulty Germany will have in reaching its ambition to replace nuclear power within a decade.

 “The German government is running the German solar industry into destruction,” Hans-Josef Fell, a Green Party lawmaker and one of the inventors of Germany’s renewable energy subsidy system, said April 17, adding that he’s concerned about more “insolvencies, plant closures and job losses.”